Badgerati/Pode.Web/docs/Tutorials/Outputs/Toast.md

 # Toast

-This page details the available output actions available to Toast messages.
+This page details the output actions available to Toast messages.

 ## Show